 - If each row of the Country column in the source data matches with any of one row of the lookup table [Country Name] column, that row will pass to the Matched Output.

-- If it does not match with any of one row of the [Country Name] column in the lookup table, then that row will be passed to No Match Output.
+- If it does not match with any of one row of the [Country Name] column in the lookup table, then that row will pass to No Match Output.

 STEP 7: Drag and drop two OLE DB Destinations onto the data flow region.
 And then, drag the Output Arrow to this new OLE-DB Destination.
 A popup window, the Input Output Selection window, will appear, prompting you to select the Input-Output type.
 Either you can choose Lookup Match Output or No Match Output.
 Select Lookup Match Output and click OK.